 The interviewer seeks to know a little more about you and why you are interested in this job.

 Tip #2: State why you are interested in the job

 I am a focused, solution-oriented, and ambitious leader.
 I hold a master’s degree in leadership and governance.
 I am an assistant president at AA Corporation.
 I have performed this role for 11 years.
-Over this period, I have worked very closely with the president including taking over his roles in an acting capacity when he is away.
-I want this job because I have what it take to execute it expertly and satisfactorily.
+Over this period, I have worked very closely with the president, including taking over his roles in an acting capacity when he is away.
+I want this job because I have what it takes to execute it expertly and satisfactorily.
 Besides, your industry is in my line of expertise.

 2. What Roles Does a President Perform in a Corporation?

 Your familiarity with the roles of a president is what the interviewer seeks to know through this question.

 Tip #1: State the roles performed by presidents